rust-lang/reference/src/items/external-blocks.md

 Extern statics can be either immutable or mutable just like [statics] outside of external blocks.
 An immutable static *must* be initialized before any Rust code is executed.
 It is not enough for the static to be initialized before Rust code reads from it.
+Mutating a non-`mut`, non-interior-`mut` external static is undefined behavior, even if that mutation happens by non-Rust code.

 ## ABI